 Modern systems for carrying out the radiotherapy :

 - Stereotactic radiosurgery - SRS -(TrueBeam, Сyber-Knife, Gamma-Knife, etc.)

 Stereotactic radiosurgery (radiotherapy)

-The method of ultra-precise radiotherapy.
-In general, stereotactic radiosurgery is not a surgical procedure.
-However, a single high-precision and high-dose irradiation allows to destroy the tumor in one session without a noticeable effect on the surrounding tissues.
-To carry out a stereotactic radiation therapy or a session of radiosurgery, the following elements must be present:
+This is a method of ultra-precise radiotherapy which largely does not involve surgery.
+Instead, a single high-precision, high-dose irradiation is directed at the tumor in the hope of destroying it in one session without a noticeable effect on any surrounding tissues.
+To carry out a stereotactic radiation therapy or a session of radiosurgery, the following procedure will be followed:

 Stereotactic radiotherapy requires 2 to 5 sessions to be carried out.
 It is used for the treatment of tumors of lungs, liver, abdominal cavity organs, spinal cord, prostate, head and neck.

-Tomotherapy is a modern equipment of radiotherapy of the fourth generation, the unique character of which consists in helical irradiation and in the formation of a fan beam of the ionizing radiation, which allows to equally irradiate the tumors of a large extent.
-Radioactive emission is sent to the tumor with the highest accuracy, and the built-in computer tomograph determines the shape, size and location of the tumor in an instant before the session start.
-Tomotherapy can be used for treatment of any tumors, the patient having indications for radiation therapy.
-It is especially noted a high efficiency and relative safety of tomotherapy in the following tumors:
+Tomotherapy is a fourth generation, modern form of radiotherapy, the unique character of which consists in its helical irradiation and in the formation of a fan beam of ionizing radiation.
+This allows the even irradiation of larger tumors, with a computer tomograph mapping the shape, size, and location of the tumor before the session begins to ensure the highest accuracy.
+Tomotherapy can be used for any type of tumor that can be treated by radiation therapy, and is typified by a high rate of efficacy and safety for the following tumors: